spring-epfl/not-yet-another-id-code/smartcard/README.md

 pip install smartcard/python/requirements.txt
 ```

 Do not forget to change your working directory to the `smartcard` directory at the root of this git repository:
 ```
 cd smartcard
 ```

 ### A.2 Building the Applet

-Once finishing the preparations in A.1, can build the applet.
-Before running the building command, make sure the card reader is connected to the machine, and the card is inserted in the reader.
+Once we've installed all the dependencies from the previous section, we can build the applet.
+Before running the build command, make sure the card reader is connected to the machine, and the card is inserted in the reader.
 Then we can run:

 ```
 ./gradlew buildJavaCard